Dr. James L. Cherney

 539 Manoogian Hall

 James L. Cherney (PhD, Indiana University) is an Assistant Professor in the Department of Communication.
 He studies and teaches courses in rhetorical theory and criticism, argumentation and debate, and visual rhetoric.
 He primarily researches the rhetoric of ableism, and is among the first in his field to publish work on this topic.
 He frequently writes about the communication surrounding masculinity, disability, and sport in diverse texts ranging from the popular television series Friday Night Lights to the interpersonal discourse of quad rugby players.
 His scholarship appears in journals like Western Journal of Communication, Argumentation and Advocacy, and Disability Studies Quarterly, and in such books as Fallen Sports Heroes, Media, and Celebrity Culture (Peter Lang, 2013) and Examining Identity in Sports Media (Sage, 2009).
-Available online is his Curriculum Vita.

 Contemporary Rhetorical and Critical Theory, Disability Studies, Rhetorical Criticism, Visual Rhetoric, Ableist Culture, Sport and Disability, and the Disability Rights Movement.